-These DIY evergreen wreaths with little fabric banners add that handcrafted French touch to any room this holiday season.
+These DIY evergreen wreaths fabric banners add that handcrafted French touch to any room this holiday season.
 I share with you how to make large Christmas banners as well.

-On Monday I shared my French dining room decorated for Christmas with evergreens, pinecones and banners and today I’m going to share with you how to make these adorable banners, mini and large ones!
+On Monday I shared my French dining room decorated for Christmas with evergreens, pinecones and banners and today I’m going to share with you how to make these evergreen wreaths with fabric banners, mini banners and large ones!